Terrorism Litigation Law Firm

-In all, over $3 billion has been recovered due to Kreindler’s diligence and leadership in helping to create, and helping victims access, the September 11th Victim Compensation Fund.
+In all, over $3 billion has been recovered due to Kreindler’s diligence and leadership in helping to create and aiding victims in accessing the September 11th Victim Compensation Fund.

 Kreindler in the Media

 Continuing the Fight for Justice Against Saudi Arabia

 The passage of Justice Against Sponsors of Terrorism Act (JASTA), an effort in which Kreindler strongly lobbied Congress to make law shifted federal law slightly to ensure that the cases of terrorist victims will be decided on their merits, rather than providing immunity for foreign countries that support terrorists.
 JASTA paved the way for for us to be able to file our ongoing case against the parties responsible for 9/11, Ashton et al v.
 Kingdom of Saudi Arabia.

 JASTA clarifies the law by removing the immunity from a foreign country that supports a terrorist attack on U.S. soil.